Create Your First Neurographic Art Step-by-Step for Beginners

 • A blank sheet of paper

-• Colored pencils or markers are optional ( I love to add color to anything!)
+• Colored pencils or markers are optional ( I never met a color I didn’t love!)

 That’s it.
 No fancy tools, no prep.
 Just a willingness to let your hand do its thing.